HackAssistant/hackassistant/README.md

 - Ip block on failed login tries & ip blocklist ✋ (Optional)
 - Dark mode 🌚 🌝 Light mode (Optional)

+## Documentation

+There's a really extended documentation for configurations or development of the application [here](/docs/README.md).

 ## Development

 The development if this Django app can be made by Python or Docker-Compose.